MVAD: A Benchmark Dataset for Multimodal AI-Generated Video-Audio Detection: Dataset

 \subsection{Data Collection}

-During the data collection phase, we acquired various input materials for constructing multimodal forgery data, including prompt combinations, fake videos, real videos, and genuine audio samples, as well as real video-real audio pairs representing one of the four video-audio multimodal data types in our dataset.
+During the data collection phase, we acquired various input materials for constructing multimodal forgery data, including prompt combinations, fake videos, real videos, genuine audio samples, as well as real video-real audio pairs representing one of the four data types in our dataset.

-\textbf{Source Collection.} As illustrated in the data collection phase of Fig.~\ref{fig:framework}, we collected raw data from open datasets \cite{ugc,harmonyset,talkvid,msvd,msrvtt,openvid,internvid} and academic repositories to ensure the comprehensiveness of our dataset design.
+\textbf{Source Collection.} As illustrated in the data collection phase of \Cref{fig:framework}, we collected raw data from open datasets \cite{talkvid,msvd,openvid} and academic repositories to ensure the comprehensiveness of our dataset design.
 The sourced real videos and authentic video-audio content were strategically selected using Large Multimodal Models \cite{deepseek2024,gpt4o} and human expertise to cover a wide spectrum of real-world scenarios.

 \textbf{Prompt Generation.} Following source collection, a comprehensive cleaning and filtering procedure was implemented with LMMs to identify and remove duplicate and low-quality samples.
 We subsequently extracted the first-frame images and corresponding audio tracks from the processed videos.
 These LMMs were then employed to generate precise and comprehensive textual prompts for AI-generated video models through analysis of the processed first-frame images and their paired audio content (where available).
 This process yielded two types of prompt combinations: text-image pairs and audio-text-image pairs, both of which served as the foundation for subsequent generation.